All Episodes

 So this Democrat, by the way, this barely got defeated.

-All the Democrats pretty much in the House of Delegates in Virginia supported this, but remember the applause in New York, and now you got bills in Rhode Island percolating in New Mexico and California.
+But remember, the applause in New York, and now you've got bills in Rhode Island percolating in New Mexico and California.

-You've Abortion up to birth.
+Abortion up to birth.

-You're gonna think I am.
+You're going to think I am.

-To protect the lives of quote, fall canker worms during certain months.
+To protect the lives of, quote, fall canker worms during certain months.

 That's right.

-Democratic Virginia delegate Kathy Tran introduced what is House Bill 2495, fall canker worm spraying prohibited during certain months.
+Democratic Virginia delegate Kathy Tran introduced what is House Bill 2495, fall canker worm, spraying prohibited during certain months.

-And uh, by the way, on January 9th, the same day that House Bill 2491, the one we're talking about, was entertained as well.
+And by the way, on January 9th, the same day that House Bill 2491, the one we're talking about, was entertained as well.

 Now, I don't even know what a canker worm is.

-I you know, I don't even know what one is.
+I don't even know what one is.

-She wants to save the caterpillars, but a woman that is now beginning to deliver a baby.
+She wants to save the caterpillars, but a woman that is now beginning to deliver a baby, you can abort if our bill passed because the governor supported it.

 Now, if you think she's bad, listen to this dopey governor of the Commonwealth of Virginia.

-There are no exception.
+You're no exception.

 There was a very contentious committee hearing yesterday when Fairfax County Delegate Kathy Tran made her case for lifting restrictions on third trimester abortions as well as other restrictions now in place.

-And she was pressed by a Republican delegate about whether her bill would permit an abortion, even as a woman is essentially dilating, ready to give birth, and she answered that it would permit an abortion at that stage of labor.
+And she was pressed by a Republican delegate about whether her bill would permit an abortion even as a woman is essentially dilating, ready to give birth.

-Do you support her measure and explain her answer?
+Do you support her measure?

-Um and it's done in cases where there may be severe deformities, there may be uh uh a fetus that's non-viable.
+And it's done in cases where there may be severe deformities.

-So in this particular example, uh if a mother is in labor, I can tell you exactly uh what would happen.
+So in this particular example, if a mother is in labor, I can tell you exactly what would happen.

 So I think this was really blown out of proportion.

-We want the decision to be made by uh the mothers and their providers, and and this is why, Julie, that legislators, most of whom are men, by the way, shouldn't be telling a woman what she should and shouldn't be doing with her body.
+And this is why, Julie, that legislators, most of whom are men, by the way, shouldn't be telling a woman what she should and shouldn't be doing with her body.

 And do you think multiple physicians should have to weigh in as is currently required?